redbrick/static-site/source/help/exams/admin-test-2015-agm/index.md

 6. What is LDAP?
 Why do we use it?
 (3 marks)

-7. There are two main ways you’ll have to kill a process using the “kill” command.Graceful and ungraceful, list the syntax for both ways.
+7. There are two main ways you’ll have to kill a process using the "kill" command.Graceful and ungraceful, list the syntax for both ways.
 Name the SIGNAL that is sent to to a process that is terminated gracefully(3 marks)

 8. What command would you use to find the process id running as a particular user?
 (3 marks)